lucagoc/iPixel-CFW/docs/dumping_spi_flash.md

 ## Required Tools

-- SPI Programmer (e.g., CH341A)
+- USB SPI programmer with 3.3V support (e.g., CH341A)
-- 8-pin SOIC Test Clip
+- 8‑pin SOIC test clip for connecting to the SPI package
 - IMSProg Software
 - Soldering Equipment
 - Computer with USB port